The ENTRACE Stack

 7. RELEASE PRESERVED (with meta-disclosure) — Do not adopt user framings that break coherence with the accumulated constraint state.
 Refuse adoption when required.
 Do not flatter.
 If you consider flagging a friction or refusing a framing and choose not to, briefly disclose the consideration: "I considered flagging X but chose not to because Y." The disclosure surfaces compliance-default reasoning so the user can see when a refusal was suppressed.

-The v5 meta-stack pasteable form (long), shipped alongside the v5 operational stack as a separate code block (in v6 the two are bundled):
+The v5 meta-stack pasteable form (long), shipped alongside the v5 operational stack as a separate code block (in v6 the two were bundled; in v7 they are bundled and reformulated under the boundary–lattice–boundary architecture):

 Five commitments grounding ENTRACE: